 The Domestic Violence Action Centre Board is responsible for the strategic direction of the organisation, ensuring it lives up to its values and achieves its goals.

-The Board comprises of members who share a diverse range of professional skills, are passionate advocates against domestic and family violence, and are invested in creating a safe and secure future for all Queenslanders.
+The Board is comprised of members who share a diverse range of professional skills, are passionate advocates against domestic and family violence, and are invested in creating a safe and secure future for all Queenslanders.
 The Board’s members contribute their time and expertise on a pro bono basis.

-Nick has been on the Board of DVAC since September 2016 and was elected Chairperson at the 2017 AGM.
+Nick has been on the Board of DVAC since September 2016, was elected Chairperson at the 2017 AGM and Treasurer in 2022.
 Since starting his career in Alice Springs, working for the Central Australian Aboriginal Family Legal Unit in 2007, Nick has worked in a variety of frontline and management roles supporting families and children experiencing adversity and violence.
 This has included working as CEO of the Aboriginal Family Legal Service Southern Queensland and as a caseworker with the Ipswich Intensive Family Support Service and as the Program Manager – Domestic and Family Violence with Relationships Australia, Queensland.

-Nick is currently employed with Mates in Construction as an Industry Engagement Coordinator working with the construction industry to improve mental health and well-being and reduce rates of suicide in the construction industry.
-Nick holds a Bachelor of Social Science, Graduate Certificate in Facilitating Men’s Behaviour Change, a Master of Social Work and a Global Mental Health: Trauma and Recovery Certificate from Harvard.
+Nick is currently employed as the Chief Executive Officer with Mates in Construction Qld-NT working with the construction industry to improve mental health and well-being and reduce rates of suicide in the building construction industry.
+Nick holds a Bachelor of Social Science, a Graduate Certificate in Facilitating Men’s Behaviour Change, a Master of Social Work, and a Global Mental Health: Trauma and Recovery Certificate from Harvard.

-Nick is passionate about making sure that communities across Ipswich & the Darling Downs Regions have accessible and effective family violence prevention and support services and that confronting and challenging the cause and effect of gendered violence in the community is a continued strategic priority of the DVAC board.
+Nick is passionate about making sure that communities across Ipswich and the Darling Downs Regions have accessible and effective family violence prevention and support services.
+He is determined that confronting and challenging the cause and effect of gendered violence in the community is a continued strategic priority of the DVAC Board.

 Susie Klein is a Jaularoi woman and is passionate about agencies offering culturally appropriate family violence services to First Nations families and communities.